mozilla/zippy/docs/developer.rst

 Products
 --------

 This API allows you to get/create products that can be purchased.
+It is required that a developer can register multiple products with the payment provider.

 .. http:get:: /products